Platopedia/platopedia.github.io/events/rose-risk-bday.md

         <img class="rr-banner" src="/docs/assets/images/events/rose-risk-bday/rose-risk-bday-banner.webp" alt="Rose and Risk Birthday banner, June 6 at 1 PM GMT" width="1920" height="768" fetchpriority="high" decoding="async">

         <div class="rr-hero-copy">
-            <p>Join us on <strong class="rr-date-text">June 6 at 1 PM GMT</strong> for Rose and Risk's birthday celebration.
-Come early, bring love, and stay ready for prizes.</p>
+            <p>Arcade is throwing a joint birthday party for <strong>Rose & Risk</strong> on <strong class="rr-date-text">June 6 at 1 PM GMT</strong>!
+It's a massive event you won't want to miss.
+Bring your best energy for a day packed with prizes and good vibes.
+Check below for the party group invite.</p>
         </div>
     </section>